Dental braces: Fitting procedure

-Brackets with hooks can be placed, or hooks can be created and affixed to the arch wire to affix rubber bands to.
+Brackets with hooks can be placed, or hooks can be created and affixed to the arch wire to affix rubber bands.
 The placement and configuration of the rubber bands will depend on the course of treatment and the individual patient.
 Rubber bands are made in different diameters, colours, sizes, and strengths.
 They are also typically available in two versions: Coloured or clear/opaque.

-The fitting process can vary between different types of braces, though there are similarities such as the initial steps of molding the teeth before application.
+The fitting process can vary between different types of braces, though there are similarities such as the initial steps of moulding the teeth before application.
 For example, with clear braces, impressions of a patient's teeth are evaluated to create a series of trays, which fit to the patient's mouth almost like a protective mouthpiece.
 With some forms of braces, the brackets are placed in a special form that is customized to the patient's mouth, drastically reducing the application time.

 In many cases, there is insufficient space in the mouth for all the teeth to fit properly.
 There are two main procedures to make room in these cases.
 One is extraction: teeth are removed to create more space.
 The second is expansion, in which the palate or arch is made larger by using a palatal expander.
 Expanders can be used with both children and adults.
 Since the bones of adults are already fused, expanding the palate is not possible without surgery to separate them.
-An expander can be used on an adult without surgery, but would be used to expand the dental arch, and not the palate.
+An expander can be used on an adult without surgery but would be used to expand the dental arch, and not the palate.

 Sometimes children and teenage patients, and occasionally adults, are required to wear a headgear appliance as part of the primary treatment phase to keep certain teeth from moving (for more detail on headgear and facemask appliances see Orthodontic headgear).
 When braces put pressure on one's teeth, the periodontal membrane stretches on one side and is compressed on the other.
 This movement needs to be done slowly or otherwise, the patient risks losing their teeth.
 This is why braces are worn as long as they are and adjustments are only made every so often.

 Braces are typically adjusted every three to six weeks.
 This helps shift the teeth into the correct position.
 When they get adjusted, the orthodontist removes the coloured or metal ligatures keeping the arch wire in place.
 The arch wire is then removed and may be replaced or modified.
 When the archwire has been placed back into the mouth, the patient may choose a colour for the new elastic ligatures, which are then affixed to the metal brackets.
 The adjusting process may cause some discomfort to the patient, which is normal.